Mregussek/MAREngine-docs/references/classes-graphics/renderstatistics.rst

 RendererStatistics
 ==================

 It is a struct, that can can tell a word rendering.
-I believe code is self-explanatory, so there won't be much.
+I believe code is self-explanatory, so there won't be much said here.

 .. code-block:: cpp